 Mercedes AMG A35 interior

 The Mercedes-AMG A35 comes with two prominent digital displays on the dashboard.
-They’re both 7-inch screens as standard, but either one – or both – can be upgraded to a 10.25-inch unit with the optional Executive, Premium and Premium Plus equipment line packages.
+They’re both 7-inch screens as standard, but either one – or both – can be upgraded to a 10-inch unit with the optional Executive, Premium and Premium Plus equipment line packages.

-It’s a little disappointing that the A35 doesn’t come with Apple CarPlay and Android Auto as standard, but they are both included in the modestly priced Smartphone Connect package.
 Also worth considering is the Advanced Navigation package, which superimposes navigation instructions – such as which turning to take off a roundabout or which direction to turn at a junction – on a live view of the road in front of the car, taken from a camera in the windscreen.

-Save on average £4,619 off RRP
+Save on average £3,557 off RRP

-- Compare local and national dealers
+- Receive offers from local and national dealers

 - Compare by price, location, buyer reviews and availability